-Housing Starts and Completions in China in 2021-2023
+Housing Starts and Completions in China in 2021-2023 (Millions of Square Meters)

 The turbulence within China's property sector came into a sharp focus in mid-2021, notably with the emergence of challenges faced by one of the nation's largest property developers.
 Subsequently, other developers found themselves grappling with similar predicaments.